Messina Marittima railway station: Salon of Mosaics

 The north side of the passenger building extends parallel to the waterfront, as a long panoramic enclosed bridge crossing the group of tracks leading to the ferry berths.

-The hall, or salon, from which the ferries' docking and boarding operations can be seen, is decorated with a magnificent mosaic in vitrified tiles depicting historical, social and environmental themes borrowed from the Sicilian tradition.
+The hall, or salon, from which the ferries' docking and boarding operations can be seen, is decorated with a mosaic in vitrified tiles depicting historical, social and environmental themes borrowed from the Sicilian tradition.

 From openings in the salon at intervals corresponding to the individual berths, long covered gangways extend downwards to give access to passenger ferries.

 The final design of the great mosaic was the work of notable Italian artist Michele Cascella.
 Its subject was inspired by a Mussolini speech to Palermo that "raised" Sicily to "the burden of being the Centre of the Empire".

 Execution of the work, based on the painted study, was commissioned by the Opificio delle pietre dure from the Scuola del Mosaico of the Reverenda Fabbrica di San Pietro.